-Employees will immediately report to the principal or principal designate:
+Employees will immediately report to the Administrator(s), or designate:

-- a violent incident or a serious threat by a student - any situation in which an employee requires medical, emotional, or other assistance

-The principal will conduct a preliminary investigation to assess the seriousness of the incident and immediate responses needed.
-Also refer to Workplace Violence Policy (HR-8) and follow if appropriate.

-It is the responsibility of all staff to ensure that the safety and physical well-being of the student(s) and employee(s) involved are attended to immediately.

-The principal (or designate) will ensure that all persons involved are safely and securely situated and will determine whether any person needs emergency first aid, emotional, or other immediate assistance.

-The appropriate Superintendent will be notified as soon as possible for any serious incident.

-The parent/guardian of the student (if the student is under 18) will be notified.
-If 18 years of age or older the student (or the person with legal entitlement to make decisions for them) will be notified directly.

-The principal will decide whether the student should be suspended or excluded from school pending the completion of the investigation and follow-up measures by the principal.
-This decision will be communicated to the parent/quardians by the principal.

-The emergency contact/family member of the employee may be notified depending on the seriousness of the incident and employee wishes.

-The principal will decide regarding police involvement.
-In circumstances where the principal has chosen not to involve the police, the affected employee will be informed of their right to notify the police.
+- A violent incident or a serious threat by a student - Any situation in which an employee requires medical, emotional, or other assistance - 8.1.1.
+The Administrator(s) will conduct a preliminary investigation to assess the seriousness of the incident and immediate responses needed.
+Also refer to Workplace Violence Procedure (HS-002) and follow if appropriate. - 8.1.2.
+It is the responsibility of all employees to ensure that the safety and physical well-being of the student(s) and employee(s) involved are attended to immediately. - 8.1.3.
+The Administrator(s), or designate, will ensure that all persons involved are safely and securely situated and will determine whether any person needs emergency first aid, emotional, or other immediate assistance. - 8.1.4.
+The appropriate Superintendent of Education will be notified as soon as possible for any serious incident. - 8.1.5.
+The parent(s)/caregiver(s) of the student (if the student is under 18) will be notified.
+If 18 years of age or older the student (or the person with legal entitlement to make decisions for them) will be notified directly. - 8.1.6.
+The Administrator(s) will decide whether the student should be suspended or excluded from school pending the completion of the investigation and follow-up measures by the Administrator(s).
+This decision will be communicated to the parent(s)/caregiver(s) by the Administrator(s). - 8.1.7.
+The emergency contact/family member of the employee may be notified depending on the seriousness of the incident and employee wishes. - 8.1.8.
+The Administrator(s) will decide regarding police involvement.
+In circumstances where the Administrator(s) has chosen not to involve the police, the affected employee will be informed of their right to notify the police. - 8.1.9.
 If the employee feels that the situation endangers their health or safety and indicates a refusal to work due to this concern, the "Work Refusal Process" (See Appendix A) agreed upon through the Joint Occupational Health and Safety Committee will be followed.
 The Superintendent responsible for Special Education and/or Safe Schools (or designates) and the Family of Schools Superintendent should be advised as soon as possible if a work refusal is initiated.

-Follow Up Actions:
+8.2.
+Follow Up Actions